 This course is aimed at students with a genuine interest in learning how to develop and maintain a balanced health-enhancing fitness regime, and modelling this in our community.
 The key focus areas include:

 - Developing a range of skills and fitness through lifetime fitness activities/sports

 - Developing the key knowledge and skills to create and safely implement a personal exercise program

 - Developing STAR fitness goals for general well-being

 - Critically analyzing fitness goals, programs and reflecting on the process

 - Building positive and safe work habits around fitness development

-Along with the practical component of this course, students are expected to complete a theory workbook, write and evaluate personal fitness goals, and keep a training log or journal, which they use to help them evaluate their personal exercise program.
-Assessments are based on the four areas covered by the ASL Physical Education Standards: motor skills, understanding of concepts, healthy lifestyle, and personal and social behaviors.
+Along with the practical component of this course, students are expected to write and evaluate personal fitness goals, develop an exercise program, and keep a training log, which they use to help them evaluate their personal exercise program.
+They are guided through how to work with younger people and promote regular physical activity to improve health and well-being.
+Assessments are based on the three areas covered by the ASL Physical Education Standards: movement, understanding, and social and emotional behaviors.